Content Ingestion

 : Link to the original sourceconversationId

-: ID of the conversation the memory belongs to
+: ID of the conversation the memory belongs toexternal_user_id

 Custom Metadata Fields